jbbadano/the_django_hub_2.0_server/README.md

 connect the backend API with the React frontend, which consumes the API responses.
 For the database, I used the **Postgres SQL** data store provided by Heroku, which I find a lot more scalable than the SQLite database I used for the original The Django Hub project.
 I am happy for having had success in this more ambitious and modern approach of structuring the project architecture and deployment.
 I hope that you enjoy visiting [The Django Hub 2.0](https://thedjangohub.netlify.app/)!

+## Next steps

+Although I'm happy with how I modernized The Django Hub, the project is still incomplete.
+The next steps I am working on are establishing some form of user authentication (specifically I'm working with JWT) and letting users of the blog access individual posts.